-Danielle Drake, MA, is an Assistant Professor and graduate of the Expressive Arts Therapy program at CIIS.
-She is currently completing a PhD in Clinical Psychology at Fielding Graduate University with her research studies focused on the use of arts, creativity and spirituality in the African American community toward optimal health and wellness.
-Danielle has developed curricula for hybrid and online coursework in Community Mental Health, and African-centered Psychology.
-She is also a student in a low-residency Clinical Psychology doctoral program.
-Her work as an Expressive Arts Therapist engages clients in creative writing, poetry, music, and visual arts processes.
-She uses a humanistic and narrative informed theoretical approach that incorporates womanist (black feminist), indigenous, African-centered, and liberation psychologies with Emotion Focused Therapy, Narrative Therapy, and contemplative practices.
-Danielle is co-author of book chapter "Womanism, Creativity and Resistance," which is published in American Psychological Association publication, “Womanist and Mujerista Psychologies: Voice of Fire, Acts of Courage."
-As a spoken word artist Danielle is a former Oakland Poetry Slam Champion, and author of Cast Iron Life: A collection of poems and recipes.
+Danielle Drake, PhD is Associate Professor, graduate of the Counseling Psychology, Expressive Arts Therapy MA program at the California Institute of Integral Studies.
+She earned her PhD in Clinical Psychology from Fielding Graduate University with her dissertation study focused on the use creativity and spirituality among African Americans.
+As a result of her dissertation research she developed and conducted an initial validation of the Black Spiritual Creativity Scale (BSCS).
+Her clinical work as an Expressive Arts Therapist engages clients in creative writing, music, and visual arts processes.
+She uses a liberatory informed theoretical approach that incorporates Womanist (black feminist), and Black/African-centered psychologies with Narrative Therapy, Emotion Focused Therapy, and contemplative practices.
+Dr. Drake is co-author of book chapter, “Womanism, Creativity and Resistance,” published in American Psychological Association publication, “Womanist and Mujerista Psychologies: Voice of Fire, Acts of Courage.”
+In 2018 Dr. Drake hosted a conversation with Angela Davis for CIIS Public Programs on Dr. Davis’ life of activism.
+As a spoken word artist Dr. Drake is a former Oakland Poetry Slam Champion, and author of Cast Iron Life: A collection of poems and recipes.